 Does the Lovaas Program work?

-The Lovaas Program is based on Applied Behaviour Analysis (ABA), which is generally seen as an effective approach to working with children with autism spectrum disorder (ASD).
-High-quality research shows that this approach has positive effects on the behaviour of children with ASD.
+The Lovaas Program is based on Applied Behaviour Analysis (ABA), which is generally seen as an effective approach to working with autistic children.
+High-quality research shows that the ABA approach has positive effects on the behaviour of autistic children.

 ABA principles are used in different ways in different programs, so it might be a good idea to check the outcomes of specific programs to judge how well they’re likely to work for your child.

 It’s worth noting that there’s some controversy about ABA.
 Some people in the autistic community feel that ABA sometimes aims to stop behaviour like flapping or stimming, which can be calming or enjoyable for autistic people.